OtavioHenrique/otaviovaladares.com/_posts/2018-11-25-types-of-memory-allocation.md

 It's important to know that they aren't stored at stack like automatic allocation, or at the heap (like the dynamic allocation that we'll see bellow), this kind of variable are stored in the data segment of the programs address space if the are initialized or the BSS segment if they aren't initialized.

 *Worried because you don't know what is BSS/Data Segment/Stack/Heap?
-Don't panic, this will be explained on the next topic.*
+Don't panic, this will be explained on the next post.*

 The compiler fixes the address and size of the static variable at compile time, so a static variable can only be initialized using constant literals, because the compiler needs to know the value of the variable, you can't initialize a static variable with a returned value of a function for example, the fallowing program will generates a compile error: